- Academic Affairs

 J-1s Not Employed by UMB

-If a J-1 scholar is joining your department, but will not be employed by UMB, you will need to complete the affiliate process in order for the individual to get a One Card on campus.
+If a J-1 scholar is joining your department but will not be employed by UMB, you will need to complete the affiliate process for the individual to get a One Card on campus.
 The OIS is not responsible for completing this process.